aumbriac/GPTCLI/README.md

 **This project is not affiliated with OpenAI.**

-This command-line tool provides a simple interface for interacting with:
+This command-line tool provides a simple interface for interacting with the following OpenAI models:

 - GPT-3.5 Turbo
 - GPT-4